-When we’re taking care of a website we always check the site speed of a website.
+When we’re analyzing the SEO of a website we always check the site speed that website.
 Obviously, site speed is different when checking it from different locations.
 This is just one reason why speed tools do not always provide the same results.
 That’s why we use all these tools when testing a site (and do not rely on just one):

-Google Page Speed Insights splits mobile and desktop, Pingdom Tools allows for multiple locations and Yslow has segmented the checks nicely.
-WebPageTest has a few main checks it grades nicely.
+Google Page Speed Insights splits mobile and desktop, Pingdom Tools allows for multiple locations and GTmetrix combines several checks nicely.
+WebPageTest has a few main checks it grades in an easy to understand manner.
 We would recommend you use all of these tools to check your site speed.
-Combined they give the most complete overview of the site speed of your site.
+Combined they give a complete overview of the site speed of your site.

 When reviewing these suggestions, it’s important to take note of whether your site is using HTTP/2 or not.
+If so, some of these test might not apply completely to your site.
 Our recent article on that topic should help you figure out which suggestions you can safely ignore.